ssteja698/guess-the-number/README.md

 * This takes in the speech input and checks if that number is equal to the actual number.
 * This contains a custom designed (with just CSS) mic icon.

 ### Note: Speech input works in Chrome browser only.
-Also that I wrote it supporting desktop screens only
+Also that as of now, I wrote it supporting desktop screens only

 ### Try implementing this and give it a thumbs up!